Summary

 Employers can implement any kind of unilateral internal policy that promotes anti-discriminatory rules for his employees, providers and/or contractors.

-In case an employee is found responsible for a discriminatory behavior, it is usually possible to terminate the contract without a severance payment for the employee.
+In case an employee is found responsible for a discriminatory behaviour, it is usually possible to terminate the contract without a severance payment for the employee.
 In the specific case of harassment in the workplace, the 1010 Act of 2006 obliged the employer to create a special internal body to analyse the harassment complaints.